SongGithub/Coding_Exercise/README.md

 - Once your virtualenv is up and running. run: `pip install -r requirements.txt`
 - `python src/main.py`

+### Running the test suite
+- Simply run `nosetests` while in the root directory
+- run `nosetests --with-coverage` to generate coverage reports

 Features in this exercise
 ------------
 - Easy to maintain and debug: loose-coupled modules well orchestrated together